lahcen001/arabic-typing-python/WEB_README.md

-# 🌙 Yamli Web Interface
+# 🌙 Arabic Transliterator Web Interface

-A beautiful web interface for the Yamli Arabic Transliterator API.
+A beautiful web interface for the Arabic Transliterator API.

 ## 🚀 Quick Start